Make every opportunity count!

 You are selling a product (you).
 The more expensive and/or difficult you are to obtain, the less desirable you become to the prospective employer.
 For example, asking if the prospective employer will pay for relocation costs, is a very quick way to alienate yourself – Very rarely will companies pay relocation costs.

-It is imperative that you VERY thoroughly research the organisation and background of the interviewer(s).
-Both the internet and their company website will provide you with the information you’ll need.
+It is imperative that you VERY thoroughly research the organisation with whom you are interviewing, and also the background of the interviewer(s).
+Google, LinkedIn and the company website should provide you with the information you need.

 During The Interview

 Arrive at the interview 5-10 minutes early (no earlier or later).
 Once you’re there, you should already know exactly who to ask for and who will be interviewing you (full name and job title).

 Ensure that your body language and posture is good.
 Greeting interviewers standing, with excellent eye contact and a strong handshake to match.

 The interview will generally start with an introductory chat, and then move onto more formal questions, concluding with the opportunity for you to ask any remaining questions.

 We also can’t stress enough how important it is to know your CV inside and out – You’ll almost certainly be talking through it.
 Use it to your advantage by justifying how your experience suits the role.